cs444-epfl/cs444/hands-on/ho1.md

 ## Install Unity
 To create your VR projects, you will use Unity, a game engine offering a wide range of pre-built features and one of the simplest workflows for VR development.

 Follow the installation instructions [here](https://unity.com/download) and ensure you select the latest Unity LTS version (Unity 6).
 We cannot provide support for any other versions of Unity.
-Make sure to install the `Android Build Support` module as well.
+Make sure to install the `Android Build Support` module as well. **All team members should download the exact same Unity version**, otherwise version control will not work!

 For additional free 3D assets, consider signing up for the [Unity student plan](https://unity.com/products/unity-student).